Where do I find updates and general information about my international student health insurance?

 How do I get my insurance card?

-Updates for the Spring 2015 semester: Around January 23, the process of determining the list of international students to enroll in the policy will begin.
-After a student is enrolled in the insurance policy, you will then receive an email from UnitedHealthcare stating you can now enroll in "My Account" and set up your online profile.
+Updates for the Fall 2015 semester: Around September 3, the process of determining the list of international students to enroll in the policy will begin.
+After a student is enrolled in the insurance policy, you will then receive an email from UnitedHealthcare StudentResources (UHCSR) stating you can now enroll in "My Account" and set up your online profile.
+It usually takes anywhere from a few days to a week to receive this email from UHCSR.
 You can download your insurance card from this portal.
 Wait for the email from UHCSR.
-But if you have been told by ISSAS that your coverage has been added, you can also go directly to the UHCSR website to log-in to your account or create a new login if you are a new student.
+But if you have been told by ISSAS that your coverage has been added, you can also go directly to the UHCSR website to log-in to your account, or to create a new login if you are a new student.

 Please see the green box that says “Go Green – My Account.”
 In that section, please click “Create an Account” if you have never logged in or if you are a new student, and follow the steps to create your account.
-Or if you are a continuing student who had UHSCR last semester, choose “Login to My Account” and login as you have done in the past to see your new information.
+Or if you are a continuing student who had UHSCR last semester, choose “Login to My Account” and login as you have done in the past to see your new coverage information.
 If you have trouble logging in to your account or creating one, please contact UHCSR’s customer service.
-The contact information is listed on our page here, http://www.ndsu.edu/international/insurance/.
-If you never receive the email from UHCSR, please be sure to check your spam/junk mail and update your mailbox settings if necessary.
+The contact information is listed near the top of our page here, https://www.ndsu.edu/international/insurance/.
+If you never receive the email from UHCSR, please be sure to check your spam/junk mail and update your mailbox settings if necessary, if the email from UHCSR went there by accident.

 To request your card:

 Once logged in, select ID Card Information, and you will be given two options: “Request Permanent ID card” and/or “View or Print ID Card."
 You can do both options, or you can also set up a mobile app on your phone through the UHCSR smartphone app.
-Search for "UHC StudentResources" for Apple or Android in the App Store or on Google Play.
+Search for "UHC StudentResources" for Apple or Android in the App Store or on Google Play to view your insurance card.

 What will my insurance card look like?